Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?: Conclusions

 \section{Conclusions}

-In this contribution, we designed a new secure transmission scheme over multi-hop untrusted relaying networks.
+{In this contribution, we designed a new secure transmission scheme over multi-hop untrusted relaying networks.
 To this end, we first studied a three-hop communication network with two successive untrusted relays.
 Given this system model, a novel closed-form expression was derived in the high SNR regime for the ESR performance.
 We next evaluated the high SNR slope and power offset of the ESR.
-We finally generalized our system model to multi-hop untrusted relaying.
-Our numerical results presented that the proposed secure transmission scheme improves the secrecy performance compared with two-hop relaying and direct transmission schemes.
+Our numerical results presented that the proposed secure transmission scheme improves the secrecy performance compared with the competitive benchmarks, i.e., the two-hop relaying and the conventional direct transmission schemes.
+As a future work, we could consider the impacts of imperfect CSI and hardware impairments on the secrecy performance of the considered multi-hop untrusted relaying as well as resource allocation problem for of such a network.}